No matter who you are or where you are on life’s journey, you are welcome here:

 - We believe listening to others and respecting them is a deeply spiritual act, even when we disagree.
 Not all claims to truth are the same, to be sure, but we believe every claim should be measured by love.

 - We believe the wisdom offered from other faith traditions can complement and enrich our spiritual journeys.
+Our faith is defined by Jesus but not necessarily confined to Jesus.

 - We believe church should be a place that welcomes those who believe in God some of the time, or none of the time, or all of the time.